A Shrinkage Likelihood Ratio Test for High-Dimensional Subgroup Analysis with a Logistic-Normal Mixture Model: Monte Carlo Simulation

 \section{Monte Carlo Simulation}

 In this section, we first discuss the criteria for the choice of tuning parameter $p$.
 We then conduct a simulation study to evaluate the finite sample performance of the test under several settings.
+Finally, we compare the proposed method to an EM test by \cite{shen2015inference}, which, while not intended for the high-dimensional setting, is also based on the logistic-normal mixture model.
 We compute $(\hat \theta^*, \hat \gamma^*)$ via a version of EM algorithm \citep{jordan1994hierarchical} where the standard weighted logistic regression in the M step is replaced by its $L_1$-penalized counterpart.
 The monotonicity of the algorithm can be easily shown.
 All the simulations are conducted in R language \citep{rlanguage}.
-The simulation codes are available at the author's GitHub repository (\url{https://github.com/stakeish/shrinkage_subgroup}).
+The simulation codes are available at the author's GitHub repository (\url{https://github.com/stakeish/subgroupSLRT}).